obscuritylabs/PythonFundamentals/04_python3_types/slides/04_04_python_data_structure.md

 ---
 # Python3 lists unlike entries
-One of the unique factors of the `list` is there ability to store multiple unlike types.
+One of the unique factors of the `list` is their ability to store multiple, unlike types.
 Unlike a traditional array where all values must be the same type.

 ```python
 Python 3.7.5 (default, Apr 19 2020, 20:18:17)